-When appointing an external provider of penetration services, it is important that you choose a supplier who can meet your requirements in the most appropriate manner - at the right price.
+When appointing an external penetration service provider, choose a supplier who can meet your requirements in the most appropriate manner - at the right price.

-"It is important to ensure that the right systems are being tested by the right people for the right reasons at the right time"
+"It is important to ensure that the right systems are being tested by the right people for the right reasons at the right time."